 All too often, restaurants miss opportunities to get their business in front of hungry diners.

 Define your restaurant’s brand and stick with it.
 Use it to be the driver behind marketing messaging and strategy.
-The restaurant website, social media channels, and any in-store materials should support your unique brand.
+The restaurant website, social media channels, and any in-store materials should support and align with your unique brand.

 If you’re a sustainably-focused fine dining restaurant, build marketing messaging that speaks to where your food comes from and how that creates an excellent experience.
 Avoid anything that does not appear to support that mission.

 All restaurants should have a social media presence.
 Just because you are not an avid Facebook user, doesn’t mean it’s not a good fit for your business.
-Social channels provide an inside look into your restaurant, helping build relationships and stay top-of-mind with guests.
+Social channels provide an inside look into your restaurant, help build relationships ,and stay top-of-mind with guests.
 Whether your business is on social media or not, you can guarantee your diners are.
-Take this opportunity to be part of the conversation.
+Take this opportunity to be part of the conversation!

 Determine which social media channels are most used by your typical diner and make your business accessible there.
 Read more restaurant social media best practices.

 Your customers are on social media.
 Here's how restaurants are using social to bring in new customers and engage their current ones.

 3. Claim your business on Google

 Google My Business puts your restaurant information on the map, literally.
 By claiming your business, you can update hours, website, menu, and other crucial data your guests need to know.
 Google prioritizes these listings and shows them first in search results.

 A GMB listing ensures that the most important information (location, phone number, hours, etc) appears immediately when your business is searched online.